ariba-05/UnixScripts/README.md

 21. WASS to convert Decimal to Binary without using ibase or obase.

 22. WASS to enter no. of filenames.
-If even no. entered, then i/p files according to the number and copy contents of odd no. files into even no. files.
+If even no. entered, then copy contents of odd no. files into even no. files.
 Else display invalid i/p.

 23. WASS to cut n lines from a position m without using head and tail commands and show the cut lines as o/p.